timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 Throughout my life, tragedy has kept a comfortable distance away.
 Amidst the pandemic in 2020, however, my eyes were opened as a friend my age was diagnosed with ALS and a hero in the faith <a class="text-yellow-500" href="https://www.challies.com/articles/my-son-my-dear-son-has-gone-to-be-with-the-lord/">unexplainably lost his 20 year old son</a>.
 Suddenly, it was easy to envision how suffering could intrude in my life too.

 Theologically, I understood the trials and afflictions others faced as a shadow of what will come sooner or later, but only from the comfortable perspective as an outsider looking in.
 I knew I wasn’t immune to the realities of a fallen world.
-Jesus said so in John 16:33, “I have said these things to you, that in me you may have peace.
+Jesus said so, “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
-But <span class="text-yellow-500">take heart</span>; I have overcome the world.”
+But <span class="text-yellow-500">take heart</span>; I have overcome the world” (John 16:33).

 Would the low-grade, everyday hardships be my only difficulties in life?
 At 35, I was not afflicted by suffering in a personal way.
 I was busy in my roles as a husband, a father to 3 young boys and pursuit of an upwardly mobile life through a recent promotion.
 I have a full life to live, a family to raise, a God to serve!